-The Institute of Outdoor Theatre is pleased to announce the publication of Outdoor Theatre Facilities: A Guide to Planning and Building Outdoor Theatres.
+The Institute of Outdoor Theatre is pleased to share via download the Second Edition publication of Outdoor Theatre Facilities: A Guide to Planning and Building Outdoor Theatres.
 From the initial concept to opening night, the book covers all aspects of planning, equipping, designing and constructing outdoor performance facilities.
 In addition to the text, its 137 pages include a rich selection of architectural sketches and photographs of outdoor theatres around the world.

 Written by a team of six specialists in architecture, landscape architecture, and theatre design, production and management, the book will be useful to organizations planning to build or renovate outdoor performance facilities as well as the architects, consultants, builders and funders who are involved in those projects.